Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Results

 \subsection{Acknowledgement}

 We thank Junichi Isoya for helpful discussions and providing a sample.
-This work was supported by the European Commission’s Horizon Europe Framework Program under the Research and Innovation Action MUQUABIS GA no. 101070546, by the German Federal Ministry of Education and Research (BMBF) within the Quantumtechnologien program (Grant No.\,13N15064 and Grant No.\,13N16455), and by the DAAD/JSPS 2021-23 cooperation grant No.\,57569949.
+This work was supported by the European Commission’s Horizon Europe Framework Program under the Research and Innovation Action MUQUABIS GA no. 101070546, by the German Federal Ministry of Education and Research (BMBF) within the Quantumtechnologien program (Grant No.\,13N15064 and Grant No.\,13N16455), by the German DFG, Project SFB 1552 "Defekte und Defektkontrolle in weicher Materie”, funding by the Carls Zeiss-Stiftung (HYMMS P2022-03-044) and by the DAAD/JSPS 2021-23 cooperation grant No.\,57569949.
 A.G.\ and V.I.\ acknowledge support from the Ministry of Culture and Innovation and the National Research, Development and Innovation Office within the Quantum Information National Laboratory of Hungary (Grant No.\ 2022-2.1.1-NL-2022-00004).
 V.I. acknowledges support from the National Research, Development, and Innovation Office of Hungary (NKFIH) (Grant No.\ FK 145395) and the Knut and Alice Wallenberg Foundation through WBSQD2 project (Grant No.\ 2018.0071).
 A.G.\ acknowledges the Hungarian NKFIH grant No.\ KKP129866 of the National Excellence Program of Quantum-coherent materials project, the EU HE EIC Pathfinder project QuMicro (Grant No.\ 101046911), and the QuantERA II project MAESTRO.